Alex Morgan: 2012 London Olympics

-Morgan became a starter for the U.S. the fifth match of the year in January, the final of the CONCACAF Olympic qualifying tournament.
-She scored twice and provided two assists to Wambach that day, in a 4–0 win over the Canadian hosts and became a regular starter.
-Between January and late May 2012, Morgan scored 14 goals in a 12-match stretch including a sequence of three straight two-goal efforts on January 29, February 11 and 29.
-She earned her first career hat-trick on March 7, 2012, during a 4–0 victory against Sweden in the third-place match of the Algarve Cup.
-In June 2012, she was nominated for an ESPY Award as the Best Breakthrough Athlete.
+Morgan became a starter for the U.S. in the final of the CONCACAF Olympic qualifying tournament.
+She scored twice and provided two assists to Abby Wambach in a 4–0 win over Canada.
+Between January and late May 2012, Morgan scored 14 goals in a 12-match stretch, which included three two-goal matches in a row.
+(Note: Attributed to multiple references:) She achieved her first career hat-trick on March 7 during a 4–0 victory over Sweden in the third-place match of the 2012 Algarve Cup.
+In June, she was nominated for an ESPY Award as the Best Breakthrough Athlete.